Yijun-Jeon/madcamp_week1/README.md

 # About
-We implment 3 functionality by each tab
+implment 3 functionality by each tab

 ## Phone
+implement address in usual android app implement CRUD functionality create new address with create button udpate address by swipping it to left delete address by swipping it to right

+add call functionality

 ## Gallery
 show sample images already embedded in our project